-- Monitor social media and listen to your local radio stations as emergency management officials will be broadcasting the most appropriate advice for your community and situation. - Check for injuries and help others if you can, especially people who require special assistance. - Look for and report broken utility lines to appropriate authorities.
+- Monitor social media and listen to your local radio stations as emergency management officials will be broadcasting the most appropriate advice for your community and situation.
+Contact your local council if your house or building has been severely damaged If your property or contents are damaged take notes and photographs and contact - Check for injuries and help others if you can, especially people who require special assistance. - Look for and report broken utility lines to appropriate authorities.
 Caution: Treat all lines as live.